Practice Economics & ASC

 Strategic Considerations

 Given the data, strategic considerations for physicians should include a thorough assessment of procedural volumes, reimbursement rates, and operational efficiencies.
 According to the latest Centers for Medicare & Medicaid Services (CMS) data, reimbursement rates for below-knee PAD interventions in an Office-Based Lab (OBL) setting can be approximately 15-20% higher compared to hospital outpatient departments (HOPDs).
 Ownership or partnership in an OBL could significantly enhance revenue streams, especially in high-volume practices where procedural volumes exceed 300 interventions annually.
-Furthermore, the ability to control scheduling and resources more effectively in an OBL setting can lead to improved patient satisfaction and outcomes, as evidenced by a 10% increase in patient satisfaction scores reported in a 2025 survey of OBLs.
-Additionally, operational efficiencies in OBLs are often higher, with some practices reporting a reduction in procedural time by up to 25% compared to hospitals.
+Furthermore, the ability to control scheduling and resources more effectively in an OBL setting can lead to improved patient satisfaction and outcomes, as evidenced by a a meaningful increase in patient satisfaction scores reported in a 2025 survey of OBLs.
+Additionally, operational efficiencies in OBLs are often higher, with some practices reporting a reduction in procedural time meaningfully compared to hospitals.
 Evaluating these factors in tandem with market trends such as the expected 5% annual increase in PAD cases, particularly in urban areas like New York City and Los Angeles, will aid physicians in making informed decisions about where to perform below-knee PAD interventions.
 Physicians should also consider regional payer mix and the potential for bundled payment models, which are increasingly being adopted, to further optimize reimbursement strategies.
 Finally, engaging with experienced consultants to navigate regulatory requirements and leverage data analytics for market analysis can provide a competitive edge in this evolving landscape.

 Methodology & Data Sources